 The number of drug/alcohol tests Participant takes varies.
-Participant is tested a minimum of 2 times per week in accord with best practice standards.
+New Participants are tested a minimum of 2 times per week in accord with best practice standards.
 Refusal to provide a sample, missing a scheduled test, delaying a test, providing a diluted or adulterated sample may result in a sanction.